-Since the STAR+PLUS HCBS Program is not an entitlement program, there may be a waitlist for program participation.
-Currently, approximately 24,000 persons per year can be served via this program.
-In the case of a waitlist, an applicant’s access to a participant slot is based on the date of Medicaid application.
-One exception exists; Persons who enroll via Money Follows the Person are put at the top of the waitlist.
+The STAR+PLUS HCBS Program is not an entitlement program; approximately 24,000 persons per year can be served via this program.
+There currently is a statewide interest list (waiting list).
+An applicant’s access to a participant slot is based on the date their name is added to the interest list.
+One exception exists; persons who enroll via Money Follows the Person are put at the top of the list.

 The Texas Health and Human Services Commission (HHSC), an agency within Texas Health and Human Services (HHS), administers the STAR+PLUS HCBS Program.
 It was previously administered by the Department of Aging and Disability Services (DADS).
 However, in 2017, DADS was abolished.